sh7p4vkwjc-ctrl/A320-study-night-/README.md

 - Special Operations — 44

 Not included:
-- Normal Procedure — source not uploaded yet
+- Normal Procedure
-- Adverse Weather — intentionally removed because the current extraction was not reliable enough
+- Adverse Weather

 ## Publish with GitHub Pages
 1. Create a public repository, ideally `a320-night-study`.